-A striking, floral wallpaper has oodles of personality and charm.
+A striking floral wallpaper has oodles of personality and charm.
 Florals are a classic choice for wallpaper prints, and they come in a huge variety of motifs so there’s something for every taste.

-7. Oversized florals
+7. Especially oversized florals

 Should you go for an oversized pattern or something with a small pattern?
 Designers have a rule of thumb, which is that you need to be able to repeat a pattern 3 or 4 times to be able to truly appreciate it.
 For this reason, patterns are best with a repeat of 12 inches or less.

-8. Gold geo
+8. Go for gold geo

-9. Large florals with lots of white
+9. Balance large florals with lots of white

 You don’t need to wallpaper your entire bathroom – even just a small area can have an impact.
 Place your bathroom mirrors strategically to highlight your view.

-17. Half wallpaper, half panelling
+16. Have half wallpaper, half panelling

-An alternative to half tile/half wallpaper is to install panelling or wainscoting on the lower half of your powder room.
+An alternative to half tile/half wallpaper is to install panelling or wainscoting on the lower half of your bathroom or powder room.
 Choosing a strong pattern for a small room adds depth as well as helping make the walls recede.